Core Ultra 5 225F vs Ryzen 7 5700X

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core Ultra 5 225F is the better fit.
+For streaming, content creation, and heavier multitasking, Core Ultra 5 225F is the stronger fit.
 You are getting 21.8% better Cinebench R23 multi-core, backed by 10 cores and 10 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core Ultra 5 225F is the smarter buy today.
-Core Ultra 5 225F is $68 cheaper on MSRP at $231 MSRP versus $299 MSRP, and it gives you a 10.6% average FPS lead across 2 shared CPU game tests in our data.
-It is also 53.4% better value on MSRP (136.5 vs 89.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core Ultra 5 225F is the better buy right now.
+Core Ultra 5 225F comes in $68 cheaper on MSRP at $231 MSRP versus $299 MSRP, and it still gives you 21.8% better Cinebench R23 multi-core.
+The compromise is that Ryzen 7 5700X is still the better pure gaming CPU with a 3.0% average FPS lead across 50 shared CPU game tests in our data.
+It is also 53.4% better value on MSRP (136.5 vs 89.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.
 That said, if you already own a compatible AM4 + DDR4 setup, Ryzen 7 5700X can still make sense as a platform-matched option because it avoids a motherboard and RAM swap, but on MSRP alone you would want to find it meaningfully cheaper in real-world listings before that path becomes easy to justify.

 Which one is more future-proof for 2026 and beyond?